BSalita/SH_Bidding/FAQ.md

 ## Technical Details

 ### What are the hardware requirements for the project?
-To replicate the entire pipeline requires a beefy computer system preferably with 512GB of RAM and 2TB of fast storage.
-Possibly a more modest system can be used, one having less 64GB of memory, if the CPU and disk I/O is very fast and the developer can wait a week to replicate results.
-The actual system used for development is a Dell R630 system with dual Intel Xeons (12 cores), 1.5TB of RAM (sic) and dual 2TB SATA SSDs in RAID 0.
+To replicate the entire pipeline requires a beefy computer system preferably with 512GB of RAM (sic) and 2TB of fast storage.
+Possibly a more modest system can be used, one having 64GB of RAM, if the CPU and disk I/O are able to compensate for the reduced RAM size.
+The actual system used for development is a Dell R630 system with dual Intel Xeons (total of 12 cores), 1.5TB of RAM (sic) and dual 2TB SATA SSDs in RAID 0.
 While this may appear to be a daunting piece of hardware, it's less than the price of a high-end GPU and easily obtainable on eBay.
 No GPU is needed in the current phase of the project.

 ### What is the bidding table?
 A structured representation of all known auction sequences broken down by individual bids and their criteria.